What We Still Open After Testing Six Coding Assistants

 Pros

-- +Strong code analysis and review capabilities
+- +Exceptional code analysis, review, and architectural reasoning capabilities

 Cons

-- -Per-call API costs with intensive usage
+- -Per-token API costs can accumulate quickly with intensive daily usage

 4. v0 by Vercel